Essays in Honour of Karl-Göran Mäler

 Chapter 16: What if Jevons Had Actually Liked Trees?

+16. What if Jevons had actually liked trees?
 Robert M. Solow We usually credit W.S.
 Jevons with having provided a clear statement and analysis of the problem facing a producer with an intertemporal pointinput–point-output production technology.
 Suppose a tree is planted (costlessly, for simplicity) at time t.
 The real net value of its timber (after harvesting costs) is f (a) if the tree is cut down at time t+a, that is, at age a.
 The producer chooses the a that maximizes e–raf (a), where r is the appropriate discount rate, usually a market interest rate.
 The obvious necessary condition for an interior maximum at a* is that a* satisfy f ′(a)/f (a) = r.
 This defines a local maximum if f ″(a) < 0.
 (We expect an a* to exist because the tree grows very fast when it is young, and f (a) tapers off or turns down when the tree is very old.
 If 1n f (a) is strictly concave, the maximum is unique.)
 The intuition is elementary.
 If f ′(a) > rf (a), the natural growth of the tree is earning a better return than the interest rate on the proceeds from earlier harvesting, so it is better to wait.
 If there is an initial planting cost c, a* is still the best choice once the cost is sunk.
 Before that point, the producer would want e–ra*f (a*) > c, or else it would be better to abandon the project altogether.
-If the land had alternative uses, we would be dealing with a quite different...
+If the land had alternative uses,...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.